 Click to expand the sections below and learn how others are confronting the challenge of poverty daily.
-Read these stories of witness and discipleship and use the form to right to add your own.
+Read these stories of witness and discipleship.

 Malawi Orphans’ Big Sister